 Typically, a user will download and set up the Microsoft Authenticator app on their cell phone.
 When they enter their username and password to log in to a company resource, a prompt is sent to the app on their phone.
 They open the app, approve the sign in, and confirm with a fingerprint or face scan.
 This process can be modified for those users who don’t have or don’t want to use their personal cell phone for logging in.

-3. Configure security policies
+3. Configure Security Policies

 Anti-malware, anti-spam, and Outlook message encryption policies help protect your users, your email, and your data from malicious attacks.

 Anti-spam policies help prevent spam emails from reaching your user’s inbox.
-Anti-malware policies protect your devices from sofrware designed to obtain or damage your company data.
+Anti-malware policies protect your devices from software designed to obtain or damage your company data.
 Outlook message encryption works to protect your users by enabling encrypted email messages both internally and externally so that only the message’s intended reader can view its contents.

-Microsoft applies many of these policies automatically, so that you’re protected when you start your journey in the cloud.
+Microsoft applies many of these policies automatically so that you’re protected when you start your journey in the cloud.
 However, you can edit these security policies at a more granular level based on your organization’s requirements and can even block specific senders that target your organization.

-To access and modify these polices:
+To access and modify these policies:

-- Log in to the Microsoft 365 Admin Center, then click ‘Threat management’ from the left-hand navigation.
+- Log in to the Microsoft 365 Admin Portal.
+Click Threat management from the left-hand navigation.

-- Click ‘Policies’ from the left-hand navigation.
+- Click Policies from the left-hand navigation.

-Devices are secured using Microsoft Intune, which supports all mobile operating systems and a wide range of devices.
-Using Intune, you can ensure that devices that access your information meet security standards.
+Securing organization-owned and personal devices that access your data helps to stop attacks at the device level by ensuring only approved devices can have access.
+Devices are secured using Microsoft Intune which supports all mobile operating systems and a wide range of devices.
+Using Intune, you can ensure that devices which access your information meet security standards.
 You can also control how your data is shared between devices.

 To set up managed devices:

-- Log in to the Microsoft 365 portal, then click ‘Azure Active Directory’ from the left-hand navigation.
+- Log in to the Microsoft 365 portal, then click Azure Active Directory from the left-hand navigation.

-- Once you’re in the Azure Admin Centre, click ‘Azure Active Directory’, then ‘Devices’.
+- Once you’re in the Azure Admin Portal, click Azure Active Directory, then Devices.

 - When you click on a device, you can see information and actions available for that device.